Audio Matering Services and AAMS Auto Audio Mastering System compared!

 It’s free.
 Totally free.
 When you master songs with it, you can select a “reference” style, it will output three versions of your song (16bit, 32bit, mp3 in 192Kbps).
 And it is very simple to use.
 Very straightforward.
 It also includes a document showing you what it did (results in Word-format).
 Interesting for those who want to know.
 Not for me, I’m not that technical.
 The 16bit version is fine if you want to use it to create CD’s or upload to BandCamp.
 The MP3’s are great for ReverbNation, SoundCloud and many others.
 Even if you’re not completely happy with the EQ settings you now have a set of tracks you can do some additional editing or post-production on.
 I like to do so using an old version of MAGIX Music Cleaning Lab (for example lowering the volume a little on all tracks).
 I lower the volume since I’m aware of the fact that some websites like SoundCloud will need this (-1.7dB is the preferred setting).
 And radio stations will add their own compression.
 So if your song is to ‘hot’ (too loud) it will sound pretty bad on some online services and radio stations.
 You don’t want that to happen!
 AAMS does a good job.

-AAMS V3, the free version suggests you have a lot of options available by showing them on-screen.
+AAMS V4, the free version suggests you have a lot of options available by showing them on-screen.
 You don’t.
 It will only run one audio master file at a time (no batch mastering available) and this not bad for a free version.
 The AAMS Professional Version has all options opened for mastering.
 Oh, there is a manual, you could read that before you start using it of course (but I didn’t read it and AAMS was straight forward how to master a single audio file in 3 clicks).
 It will only run well if you run it as ‘admin’.
 Some consider this a security risk.
 I don’t, as long as you use the original program and don’t download it from another site.
 Download AAMS from www.curioza.com that is their original site for this audio mastering software.
 I’ve tested on Windows7.
 If you don’t run it as administrator on Windows, it most certainly will crash (I’ve tested).
 I started it as ‘admin’ user and had no issues at all using it to master 8 tracks (whole album).

-How does AAMS V3 sound ?
+How does AAMS V4 sound ?

-But how does it sound?
+Sounds really impressive!
 After testing a few reference settings I settled for the “alternative” reference setting for my music.
 Test a few settings on a few tracks to get the best results.
 And I must say, I found it impressive!
 I couldn’t have done it this way by myself in such a short time!
 I noticed it cuts a lot of the low-end, boosts the mids and doesn’t do a lot with the high-end.
 I think the tracks are much more “radio ready” now!

 For the sake of the argument I also included one file, in my run of 8 tracks I mastered, that I didn’t prepare for mastering at all, i just put them into AAMS.
 LANDR won’t do you much good with an audio file like that.
 It will try to make it louder.
 They should have called it LOUDR instead of LANDR I’m afraid!

 So how would AAMS do?
 It did (again) cut some low-end, didn’t make it louder (but mastering isn’t about making a track louder, that’s a common mistake I’d say!).
 To my surprise the volume was, in fact, cut back to the same level as the other tracks!
 That’s the advantage of using a reference (template) I guess.
 In fact all tracks were at the same sort levels!
 That is pretty well for Albums or to put audio on streaming services.
 This is perfect for me, since I wanted a consistent album, as far as the audio is concerned!
 It also widens the stereo image slightly (in my case) but this also depends on the reference i used.
+So in fact AAMS is better and more consistent!

 AAMS Final Tests